microsoft/PowerApps-Samples/dataverse/GenerateEntityDiagram/README.md

 ## Option 2: Run sample with your own connection string and entities.

-1. Edit the `App.config` file and uncomment the <connectionstring /> information.
+1. Edit the `App.config` file and uncomment the \<connectionstring /> information.
 Do so by removing the preceding \<!-- and terminating --> characters.
-1. Replace the `Username` and `Url` values with your account username and environment URL.
+1. Replace the `Username` and `Url` values with your Dataverse environment username and service URL.
 You can also add a `Password=` parameter in the connection string.

    :::image type="content" source="connection-string.png" alt-text="Screenshot that shows the commented out connection string code and where to change the user name and URL.":::